Onlyartist9/Playing_with_Yolo/README.md

 Wtf is a YOLO model?

 The above sentence is why I created this repo.
-Kind of wanted an understanding of the model and what it's capabilities are.
+Kind of wanted an understanding of the model and what its capabilities are.

 To run this demo locally